StrixOSG/CS207ProjectFall2019/README.md

 ### Improved Project:
 Now we get into the improvements.
 Like I mentioned in the Original Project's build instructions, almost everything changes except that we use the Mega and Soil Moisture Sensors.

-#### Part Setup
+#### Part Setup & Prep Work:
 * The first step, is to solder on some male header pins to the 8-bit side of the 3.2" TFT Touchscreen.
 Be careful that it's not the SPI (Serial Peripheral Interface) side.
-Adafruit has great detailed information about the differences between the two, but essentially it comes down to speed and how many pins you have.
-Since we have the Mega, we don't have to worry about using more pins so 8-bit mode is what is used for this project, but SPI uses less and it's 2 - 4 times slower than 8-bit mode at updating the touchscreen display.
+[Adafruit](https://learn.adafruit.com/adafruit-2-dot-8-color-tft-touchscreen-breakout-v2/pinouts) has great detailed information about the differences between the two, but essentially it comes down to speed and how many pins you have.
+Since we have the Mega, we don't have to worry about using more pins so 8-bit mode is what is used for this project.
+SPI uses less pins, but it's 2 - 4 times slower than 8-bit mode at updating the touchscreen display.
+  * Note: One problem encountered was that the pins weren't soldered well enough, which caused some issues when testing if the touchscreen was connected and working.
+![Soldered 8-bit Side][Soldered 8-bit Side]
+[Soldered 8-bit Side]: https://github.com/StrixOSG/CS207ProjectFall2019/blob/master/img/Soldered%208-bit%20Side.JPG "Soldered 8-bit Side"
+* Next, the servo needs 3 male header pins.
+* Lastly, attach a servo attachment to a red solo cup

 Usage
 =====